-Physical World: Heat and Energy, Machines and Motion, Inventions and Technology
+Physical World: Machines and Motion, Heat and Energy, Inventions and Technology

 Brief teaching instructions at the beginning of each textbook point out the icon coding system used to indicate lessons and activities targeted for younger and older students.
 Older students generally are given more information and more-challenging activities in addition to the activities completed by younger students.

 The books in this series all reflect a Christian worldview, including a young-earth view of creation.
 Contrasts are made between evolution and creationist views when pertinent to the topic, especially in the texts related to life science and earth science.